 I am giving you a nuanced answer because I don’t think there is a single answer to this question.
 We must look at technologies by industry sector and figure out the policies and regulations for each sector.
 Altogether, most important is to have the building blocks of trust that can help assure consumers that they have the benefit of innovative products without sacrificing safety, security, fairness, or privacy.

-How can organisations develop codes of ethics and trust for using machines in decision making?
+How can organizations develop codes of ethics and trust for using machines in decision making?

 There are attributes we should embrace as the basis of a code of ethics and trust.
 This might include explainability, interpretability, transparency, privacy, or guaranteeing fairness.
 It might also include descriptions of the data provenance and accountability for the information sources used to build the system.